Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Implementation Details

 \subsection{Navigation Agent}

-We employ the DUal-scale Graph Transformer (DUET) ~\citep{chen2022duet} a widely used navigation model as the agent.
-The core innovation of DUET is its dual-scale reasoning mechanism fusing information from coarse and fine-grained encoders.
-The coarse-grained global encoder operating on the global topological map leverages a graph-aware self-attention mechanism to effectively incorporate the map's structure, enabling robust reasoning over extended distances and complex spatial layouts.
-While the fine-grained local encoder processes detailed local visual information from the current viewpoint (including panoramic imagery and object features) for precise language grounding and local action choices.
+We employ the DUal-scale Graph Transformer (DUET)~\cite{chen2022duet}, a well-established and widely used navigation model as the agent.
+The core innovation of DUET is its dual-scale reasoning mechanism fusing information from both coarse and fine-grained encoders.
+The coarse-grained global encoder operating on the global topological map leverages a graph-aware self-attention mechanism to effectively incorporate the intrinsic map structure, enabling robust reasoning over extended distances and complex spatial layouts.
+Meanwhile, the fine-grained local encoder processes detailed local visual information from the current viewpoint (including multi-view panoramic imagery and object features) for precise language grounding and local action choices.
 This combination allows DUET to effectively balance nuanced instruction comprehension with strategic long-range planning.